 - Irrational Hatred: Petunia's attitude towards Harry and magic in general which borders on Insane Troll Logic.

 - Jerk with a Heart of Jerk: Snape is a terrible teacher who plays favourite and bullies students he doesn't like, but he did risk his life to resist Voldemort, is forced to reveal himself as Dumbledore's spy in the process, and almost dies for his efforts.
-However, when Harry tried to thank him for this, and even apologise for his (justified) dislike against the Potions professor, Snape accused him for lying and continues to be a surly grump who refuses to let go of his bitterness.
+However, when Harry tries to thank him for this, and even apologise for his (justified) dislike against the Potions professor, Snape accuses him for lying and continues to be a surly grump who refuses to let go of his bitterness.

 - Keet: Colin, as in canon, though after his camera is destroyed he does seem to calm down a little.